jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 malicious attacks by cybercriminals and nation states.
-The Cybersecurity Tech Accord has worked to be the technology industrys voice on matters of peace and security in cyberspace and to uphold a commitment to protect users and customers everywhere from evolving cyber threats.
+The Cybersecurity Tech Accord has worked to be the technology industry’s voice on matters of peace and security in cyberspace and to uphold a commitment to protect users and customers everywhere from evolving cyber threats.
 At the